Weather of 2013: Perturbed European late spring and early summer

 After a cold March and early April in Finland and Scandinavia, a late, but very strong and widespread spring caused fast snow melting and flooding around Finland.
 Floods occurred mainly in the Province of Northern Ostrobothnia, where floods hit hardest in Pyhäjoki.
 In May the weather became exceptionally warm.
 Thermal summer began about a half-month earlier than usual throughout the country, and after mid-May Finland recorded nine heat-days (maximum temperature over 25 °C) for May 2013; whereas typically there are three heat-days in May.
 The heat of May 2013 also broke records around Finland's Lapland, which got the warmest temperatures of month.
-The highest temperature, 30,5 °C, was recorded at May 31, 2013, in Utsjoki.
+The highest temperature, 30.5 °C, was recorded on May 31, 2013, in Utsjoki.
 It was the first time the temperature rose over 30 °C in May since 1995, when in Lapinjärvi's Ingermaninkylä was recorded Finland's highest all-time temperature of May, 31 °C. June also had exceptionally warm weather, with seventeen heat-days for the month, where eight heat-days is the norm.
-The highest temperature, 32,4 °C, was recorded on June 26, 2013, in Liperi.
+The highest temperature, 32.4 °C, was recorded on June 26, 2013, in Liperi.
 The hot weather brought unusual numbers of thunderstorms and lightning strikes.
 For June, 78,000 lightning strikes were recorded; the most recorded since June 1995.
 The single-day record, 28,500 lightning strikes, was recorded on June 27, the highest daily count for the 2000s and 2010s.
 May and June 2013 were both among the warmest five Mays and Junes in Finland's history.

 Germany and areas of Central Europe had their wettest ever May, followed by the severe flooding during the 2013 European floods.